-The clarification requests have been resolved and the project does comply with the requirements.
-Further details to that conclusion are documented in annex 1 of that validation report.
+Following the interpretation of the project developer in project BR 05-06 and according to the lack of specification of manure in applied methodology that issue is considered to be resolved.
+The requests have been resolved and the project does comply with the requirements.
+Further details are documented in annex 1 of the validation report.